 6. Hunter Valley

 Wine tasting is the name of the game in The Hunter.
-Unless you’re able to wrangle yourself a DD, you’ll want to book a spot on a day tour from Sydney.
+Unless you’re able to wrangle yourself a DD, you’ll want to book a spot on a wine tasting tour from Sydney.
 Either way, you’ll have yourself a delightfully tipsy day sampling New South Wales’ finest wines (semillon is a must) while enjoying the gorgeous vineyard landscapes along the way.

 How to get there: Book a day tour from Sydney, or drive about 2 hours north and explore the vineyards independently.